 - rspamd – latest version, compiled as release

-You might also want to take a look at my dockerhub or github where I use these packages in docker
+You might also want to take a look at my dockerhub or github where I use these packages in docker for my production environments

 Access to the repository: